 Non-Machine Stretch Films

 Hand Stretch Film

 Hand stretch film is made exclusively to be wrapped by human labor manually.
-Also known as hand film, hand stretch wrap, hand wrap or manual pallet wrap, it is a common choice for many smaller companies.
-It is most often used in smaller packaging operations.
+It is also known as hand film, hand stretch wrap, hand wrap, or manual pallet wrap.

 Color Stretch Film